bhopals/react-js-essential/README.md

 **Component Life Cycle**

+- constructor: to initialize state

+- render: Method is called when there is any change

 - componentDidMount: Only once when the component is Mounted the very first time.
+    Right after the component added to the DOM.
+To Load data from any WEB Service.

 - componentDidUpdate: Whenever any state / props changed, this life cycle method will be called.

 - componentWillUnmount: This will be called before the unmounting of the components.
 Mainly used to release Network resource, garabase collection, Object memory release.
+In short, do any short of clean up.

 ```